 Old lady, she was, and we didn’t realise she had died.
 It was them little dogs, you see.
 When her son found her a week later she was scratched to ribbons – scratched to ribbons, she was.
 It were them little dogs.
 He thought she’d been murdered.

-Just what you want to hear when you have a vivid imagination and live alone with twelve cats.
+Just what you want to hear when you have a vivid imagination and live alone with a multitude of cats.
 And for the second time in one evening.
 I couldn’t bear it.
 My head was spinning, my eyes were watering with all the smoke and I was full of chocolate mini-rolls and mince-pies.
 I made my polite excuses.
 No one else was leaving.
 It all went a bit silent.
 But we’re only just getting going…

 At one o’clock in the morning!
 Had I been expected to stay the night?

 And then there were all those other parties, stretching back into my depressing, lonely past like the white plastic poppers of a necklace I had as a child.
 I wore it to the Methodist Sunday School party, which was in fact not too bad.
 The poppers got pulled apart and scattered all over the floor by some idiot boy when we were playing spin-the-collection-plate (oh yes, we Methodists knew how to party) but there were sandwiches, and jelly with dobs of ersatz cream; there were balloons, and crackers with mottoes in them and adult-sized purple paper hats that ended up resting on our shoulders, and little dangly ‘skellingtons’.
 And best of all we didn’t have to wash up.
 The grown-ups crammed themselves into the kitchen – a corrugated iron shed attached to the Sunday School room – to do that.